servo/blog.servo.org/_posts/2015-07-21-environment.md

 * `mach tidy` will verify that there are no trivial syntactic errors in source files.
 It checks for valid license headers in each file, no tab characters, no trailing whitespaces, etc.

 * `mach test-ref` will run the Servo-specific reference tests.
 These tests render a pair of web pages that implement the same final layout using different CSS features to images.
-If the images are not pixel-identically, the test fails.
+If the images are not pixel-identical, the test fails.

 * `mach test-wpt` runs the cross-browser W3C Web Platform Tests, which primarily test DOM features.